sr320/course-fish310-2015/Resilience Project/QP-lab-A-worksheet.md

 Fish 310 Spring 2015

-Equipment needed: none
+Equipment needed: your brain

-ATEOL: You will know a lot about our native oyster and have a plan to make new discoveries throughout the quarter.
+Today you will know a lot about our native oyster and have a plan to make new discoveries throughout the quarter.

+**Agenda**

+- Short Presentation
+- Group based discussion
+- Whole class sharing
+- Identify project questions and hypotheses
+- Develop experiment design (or data analysis approach)
+- Plan out next 5 QP labs

+---

 # How different are the native oysters across Puget Sound?
 ### Quarter Project - Lab A